MicrosoftDocs/power-automate-docs/flow-docs/use-ai-builder.md

 You can build AI models by using the new AI Builder (preview) option in the left navigation pane of [Microsoft Flow](https://flow.microsoft.com).
 More information: [AI model types](https:/docs.microsoft.com/ai-builder/model-types)

 You can use AI models created using AI Builder in canvas and model-driven apps to add intelligence to your apps.
-More information: [Use AI Builder in PowerApps](https://docs.microsoft.com/ai-builder/use-in-powerapps-overview)
+More information: [Use AI Builder in Microsoft Flow](/ai-builder/use-in-flow-overview)